Aspects of Jesus

 Even the J-person said, "Because narrow the gate and constricted the way leading unto Life, and those finding it are few."
 Sounds like BAD news, doesn't it?
 But maybe it isn't!
-May we see the first part is really GOOD news, and the second part is just a sad commentary?
+May we see the first part as really GOOD news, and the second part is just a sad commentary?
 And again, "Strive to enter by the narrow door."
-Obviously, we can ignore all the normal or wide entrances in our precludes wasting time and effort in drifting or wandering around.
+Obviously, this means that we can ignore or discount all the normal or wide entrances in our precludes wasting time and effort in drifting or wandering around.